memri/pod/docs/HTTP_API.md

 split updates to the Schema into a separate request.
 (This constraint might be lifted in the future.)

+If the new Schema item conflicts with already existing Schema, a failure will be returned.

+If the new Schema item duplicates already existing Schema, the new item will be silently ignored and not inserted into the database.

+If the new Schema item creates (valid) properties that have not yet been defined, the new Schema will be added permanently.

 ⚠️ UNSTABLE: We might require more properties to be defined here in the future, e.g. to what Plugin does the Schema addition belong to.